RENCI/pdspdi-mock-fhir/README.md

 - Prerequisites
   	- Python 3.8 or above
-  	- Pandas, tx-functional, joblib, and tqdm libraries need to be installed in the python 3.8 environment where ingest.py runs.
+  	- `pip install` these libraries: Pandas, tx-functional, joblib, and tqdm libraries need to be installed in the python 3.8 environment where ingest.py runs.
+    - Make sure the FHIR server is running first (./up.sh)
 - To ingest fhir data, run:

 ```